syncfusion-content/blazor-docs/blazor/autocomplete/filtering.md

 ## Debounce in Filtering

 You can use the `DebounceDelay` property for filtering, enabling you to set a delay in milliseconds.
-This functionality helps reduce the frequency of filtering as you type, enhancing performance and responsiveness for a smoother user experience.
+This functionality helps reduce the frequency of filtering as you type, enhancing performance and responsiveness for a smoother user experience.By default, a DebounceDelay of 300ms is set.
+If you wish to disable this feature entirely, you can set it to 0ms.

 {% highlight cshtml %}